 INTLEKT Metadata Inc., 2020

-INTLEKT Metadata has been incorporated in November 2020 by the founders Pierre Lévy and Louis van Beurden..
+INTLEKT Metadata has been incorporated in November 2020.

 Intellectual Property, 2021

 Pierre Lévy has regained the total intellectual property of IEML after leaving the University of Ottawa in 2014.
 This intellectual property has been transferred to INTLEKT Metadata in 2020.
-A provisional patent has been obtained in December 2020 from the US patent office (US 63/124,924).
+A US patent is forthcoming for the IEML editor.

 In the Winter of 2021, INTLEKT Metadata has been accepted by District 3, one of the best start-up incubator in Montréal.